| Lumb Farm 2008 | |||||||||||||||||||||||||

 Ashes On Fire Your correspondent missed most of this, of course, as he was in a huge tent putting a confused child to bed.
 Thus, the distant crooning of Wob and Pog served only as a faint balm to counterbalance the outraged howling of his affronted daughter, while the timeless Mark Astronaut’s performance was but an echo of a dream…

-morning.
-The policemen were wrapping things up having had a busy Saturday
+The policemen were wrapping things up having had a busy Saturday afternoon.

-afternoon.
-Our campsite had been a little island of virtue in a sea of
+Our campsite had been a little island of virtue in a sea of riot vans,

-riot vans, bussed in protesters, Nazis, helicopters and wailing sirens,
+bussed in protesters, Nazis, helicopters and wailing sirens, and by comparison

-and by comparison Sunday was a day of rest.
-Mr. Henry Lawrence opened
+Sunday was a day of rest.
+Mr. Henry Lawrence opened proceedings and was

-proceedings and was followed by an hour of children’s music and
+followed by an hour of children’s music and colouring, during which

 |